ChieveiT/coeux/README.md

   }
 });

+// always remember to call initState() after mountReducer() or subscribe()
+// to ensure reducers has initialized state and listeners has catched the
+// initializaion of state
+store.initState().then(function () {
+  // when code reaches here, console has shown 0
+});
 store.dispatch({ type: 'ADD' }).then(function () {
   // when code reaches here, console has shown 1
 });
 store.dispatch({ type: 'ADD' }).then(function () {
-  // when code reaches here, console has shown 1 and 2 });
+  // when code reaches here, console has shown 2
+});
 ```